Interested in learning lessons that could improve your worth outside of being just another “medical student”?

 Besides the choices above (that happen to be my own personal favorites scoring 5/5), here are other books I’ve read in this genre that I think are worth checking out:

-You can check out my profile over on Good Reads if you’re interested in what else I’ve read/been reading.
+You can check out my profile on Good Reads if you’re interested in what else I’ve read/been reading.

 Note: there’s a lot.
 I majored in English before I went to med school!